The Dual State

+Premise

 The book describes how, in the courts of Nazi Germany, people opposed to the government faced a lack of legal protection, while other groups were given legal protections.
 Fraenkel called the first the "Prerogative State" and the second the "Normative State".
 He described the entire system as the "Dual State".

 Background

-Fraenkel took a document, written in German and titled Urdoppelstadt, in which he wrote which outlined how the Nazi legal system works, and left Germany with it in 1938.
+Fraenkel took a document, written in German and titled Urdoppelstadt, in which he outlined how the Nazi legal system works, and left Germany with it in 1938.
 Fraenkel had violated the laws of the Nazi state by writing the work.
 He finished the work on June 15, 1940.
 Fraenkel did not keep the final revision but only the first draft, because he believed that the work would never be able to be given a German language publication.
 Fraenkel stated that he felt "affektionswert" towards the initial draft.
 When it became time that a German version would be viable, Fraenkel had the English language work retranslated into German.
 The work was published in German in 1974.